-The CHARIM project has generated a number of thematic maps for Saint Lucia.
+The CHARIM project has generated a number of thematic maps for Saint Vincent (Main island only).
 On this page you can download the high-resolution PDF version of the maps, with complete cartographic representation.
 The digital maps can be consulted on the CHARIM Geonode.